Hello! My name is Julia.

 It’s nice to have you here.

-Wood Rabbit Arts is my online art studio where I get to share what I’m working on, what it means to me, and create community around that meaning.
-The name Wood Rabbit comes from the eastern system of astrology which is categorized into 12 animals signs and 5 elements.
+Wood Rabbit Arts is my online art studio where I get to share what I’m working on and what I'm learning along the way.
+The name Wood Rabbit comes from eastern astrology which is categorized into 12 animals signs and 5 elements.
 I’ve always appreciated my eastern sign’s meaning, as it describes me to a tee.
-And in terms of animal mythologies of the North American continent (which largely drive my creative process) Rabbit also holds special meaning to me.
-It signifies the unstoppable creative spirit!
+And in terms of animal mythologies of the North American continent (which largely drive my creative process) Rabbit also holds special meaning to me—it signifies the unstoppable creative spirit!

 WHAT INSPIRES ME